18F/18f.gsa.gov/_join/open-positions/content-designer-gs14.md

 ## Basic Information

-**Job announcement number:**
+**Job announcement number:** 1700613JCOTR
-1700613JCOTR

-**Opening and closing period for this job application:**
-(open) Monday 08-28-2017 to Friday 09-01-2017, 11:59 pm Eastern Time (close)
+**Opening and closing period for this job application:** (open) Monday 08-28-2017 to Friday 09-01-2017, 11:59 pm Eastern Time (close)

-**Job Title:**
-Innovation Specialist
+**Job Title:** Innovation Specialist

-**Series & Grade:**
+**Series & Grade:** 0301-14
-0301-14

-**Promotion Potential:**
+**Promotion Potential:** GS-14
-GS-14

 **Salary Range:** Base salary GS-14: $88,136 to $114,578

 Total compensation will include locality pay based on the individual's duty location.
 For locality pay details, please visit [https://www.opm.gov/policy-data-oversight/pay-leave/salaries-wages/](https://www.opm.gov/policy-data-oversight/pay-leave/salaries-wages/).
 If you are a new federal employee, your starting salary will likely be set at the Step 1 of the grade for which you are selected.

-**Location:**
-Washington, DC; San Francisco, CA; Chicago, IL; New York, NY; Virtual (100% remote)
+**Location:** Washington, DC; San Francisco, CA; Chicago, IL; New York, NY; Virtual (100% remote)

-**Number of vacancies:**
-1 (Additional vacancies may be filled from this announcement as needed)
+**Number of vacancies:** 1 (Additional vacancies may be filled from this announcement as needed)

-**Supervisory status:**
+**Supervisory status:** No
-No

-**Travel requirement:**
-Occasional travel may be required up to 10% per year
+**Travel requirement:** Occasional travel may be required up to 10% per year

-**Who May Apply:**
-All United States citizens and nationals (residents of American Samoa and Swains Islands) and applicants must not be GSA employees or contractors
+**Who May Apply:** All United States citizens and nationals (residents of American Samoa and Swains Islands) and applicants must not be GSA employees or contractors

-**Security clearance:**
-Public trust.
+**Security clearance:** Public trust.
 Background investigation required.

-**Work Schedule:**
-Full time
+**Work Schedule:** Full time

-**Appointment Type:**
-Excepted Service – Not to exceed 2 years; may be extended for an additional 2 years for a maximum of 4 years total.
+**Appointment Type:** Excepted Service – Not to exceed 2 years; may be extended for an additional 2 years for a maximum of 4 years total.

 ## Job Summary

 This is a Schedule A position under 5 CFR 213.3102(r) to hire unique technical skills to develop innovative digital tools and services in the Excepted Services, US Digital Service 18F Fellowship Program.
 The 18F office is charged with developing innovative digital tools and services and uses lean startup and agile development principles to collaborate with other agencies to fix technical problems, build products, and improve how government serves the public through technology.

 As an Innovation Specialist, the team member serves the government and makes an impact on a massive scale.
 The position requires that fellows perform work of an exceptional degree of difficulty across a wide range of topics at the convergence of technology, policy, and delivery.
 The incumbent leverages their experience deploying high quality, user centric platforms and services to lead major initiatives, consult on systems and policy proposal, and provide technical, policy, and programmatic guidance to government.

 This position is located within the General Services Administration (GSA), Technology Transformation Service (TTS), Office of 18F.

-GSA has been repeatedly named as one of the ['Best Places to Work'](http://bestplacestowork.org/BPTW/rankings/overall/mid)  in the Federal Government'.
+GSA has been repeatedly named as one of the ['Best Places to Work'](http://bestplacestowork.org/BPTW/rankings/overall/mid) in the federal government.
 You will have access to many [benefits](http://www.gsa.gov/portal/category/26702) including:

 - Health insurance (choose from a wide range of plans)
 - Life insurance coverage with several options